You are here

 “To get the most out of your visit, be sure to talk to the doctor about your child’s growth and ask to see his or her growth chart.
 This is helpful in assessing a child’s nutrition/caloric intake and helps to make sure they’re on track with a healthy diet and appropriate exercise,” Renner said.

-In addition to diet, she also suggested asking about:
+In addition to diet she also suggests asking about:

 Vaccines have helped to nearly eradicate many of the diseases that were leading causes of death in children only a few decades ago.
 Here are the main immunizations your kids need before heading off to school.